IBM/aspera-cli/docs/README.erb.md

 | `d1/f1` `d2/f2` | `d`         | -                 | true         | `d/f1` `d/f2`               |
 | `d3`            | `d`         | -                 | true         | `d/d3/f1` `d/d3/d4/f2`      |

-If a file par list is provided then it is possible to rename or specify a different destination folder for each source (relative to the destination).
+If a file pair list is provided, then it is possible to rename or specify a different destination folder for each source (relative to the destination).

 If transfer spec has a `src_base`, it has the side effect that the simple source file list is considered as a file pair list, and so the lower structure of source folders is preserved on destination.